cppalliance/safe-cpp/proposal/draft.md

 Circle tries to identify all three of these points when forming borrow checker errors.
 Usually they're printed in bottom-to-top order.
 That is, the first source location printed is the location of the use of the invalidated loan.
 Next, the invalidating action is categorized and located.
 Lastly, the creation of the loan is indicated.

 The invariants that are tested are established with a network of lifetime constraints.
 It might not be the case that the invalidating action is obviously related to either the place of the loan or the use that extends the loan.
-More completely describing the chain of constraints could users diagnose borrow checker errors.
+More completely describing the chain of constraints could help users diagnose borrow checker errors.
 But there's a fine line between presenting an error like the one above, which is already pretty wordy, and inundating programmers with too much information.

 ### Lifetime constraints on called functinos